elastic/rally/docs/metrics.rst

 * Host name
 * Node name: If Rally provisions the cluster, it will choose a unique name for each node.
 * Source revision: We always record the git hash of the version of Elasticsearch that is benchmarked.
 This is even done if you benchmark an official binary release.
+* Distribution version: We always record the distribution version of Elasticsearch that is benchmarked.
+This is even done if you benchmark a source release.
 * Custom tag: You can define one custom tag with the command line flag ``--user-tag``.
 The tag is prefixed by ``tag_`` in order to avoid accidental clashes with Rally internal tags.
 * Operation-specific: The optional substructure ``operation`` contains additional information depending on the type of operation.
 For bulk requests, this may be the number of documents or for searches the number of hits.